After-Shock/Cloudbox-wiki/Configuring-Settings.md

 ---

 - `user`: User account for Cloudbox (will be created if it doesn't exist already).
 Default is `seed`.
+This variable is required.

 - `passwd`: Password for user account (only needed if user account is being created).
 Leave blank if not needed.